open-contracting/credere-backend/docs/contributing/index.rst

 .. note::

-   The ``babel.cfg`` file lists from which ``StrEnum`` classes to extract messages.
+   Some messags are extracted from ``StrEnum`` classes.
 If Credere is deployed in English, we need to add an ``en`` locale to translate these.
 Otherwise, the translations will be database values like "MICRO", not "0 to 10".

 .. admonition:: Reference